-In a typical rear end collision the victims can be left devastated.
+In a typical rear-end collision the victims can be left devastated.
 Most of the time, juries (and insurance claims adjusters) understand that rear-end collisions are caused by the negligence of the driver who crashes into another vehicle.
-The injuries caused by rear-end collision can be devastating.
+The injuries caused by rear-end collisions can be devastating.
 Rear-end collision injuries symptoms can vary.
-A Rear-eneded car accident victim can have a number of different injuries caused by the crash.
+A Rear-ended car accident victim can have a number of different injuries caused by the crash.
 This article explores some of those injuries and the impact they have on accident victims.

 There is no word in the English language that claims adjusters and insurance defense attorneys love more than “whiplash.”
 The word conjures images of greedy plaintiffs who make false claims of neck injuries to line their pockets by cheating insurance companies.

 That myth was promoted by insurance companies before medical studies confirmed that serious whiplash injuries can result from collisions at very low speeds.
 Since the word “whiplash” continues to have a negative connotation, personal injury attorneys usually refer to whiplash injuries as neck injuries.